sciactive/pnotify/README.md

   <img src="includes/logo.png" alt="PNotify" />
 </div>

-A JavaScript notification and [confirmation/prompt](http://sciactive.com/pnotify/#confirm-module) library.
+A JavaScript/TypeScript notification, confirmation, and prompt library.

-PNotify can provide [desktop notifications](http://sciactive.com/pnotify/#web-notifications) based on the [Web Notifications spec](http://www.w3.org/TR/notifications/) with fall back to an in-browser notice.
+Notifications can display as toast style, snackbar style, banners, dialogs, alerts, or desktop notifications (using the [Web Notifications spec](http://www.w3.org/TR/notifications/)) with fall back to an in-browser notice.

-PNotify implements a unique notification flow called [modalish](https://sciactive.com/2020/02/11/the-modalish-notification-flow/) that provides a good user experience, even when many notifications are shown at once.
+PNotify provides a unique notification flow called [modalish](https://sciactive.com/2020/02/11/the-modalish-notification-flow/) that provides a good user experience, even when many notifications are shown at once.

 <h1>Demos</h1>